 In phosphate production, processing is a vital step that takes place at two platforms located in Jorf Lasfar and Safi.
 During processing, phosphate rock is combined with sulphuric acid to create phosphoric acid, which can be directly exported or processed with ammonia to create fertilisers.
 These processing sites are equipped with sulphuric acid and phosphoric acid production lines, as well as granulation lines that are fully integrated.

-the processing platforms from the extraction sites either via slurry pipeline or rail operated by the ONCF, the national railway operator.
+Phosphate rock is supplied to the processing platforms from the extraction sites either via slurry pipeline or rail operated by the ONCF, the national railway operator.